Back to Reference

 ADKAR: A Comprehensive Guide for Change Management

-The model was developed to help organizations manage the human side of change, ensuring that employees successfully adapt to new processes, technologies, and roles.
+The model was developed to help organizations manage the human side of change, ensuring employees adapt to new roles.
+This is particularly important, as transformations that fail to engage frontline employees see only 3 percent report success.
 By focusing on individual transitions, the model helps organizations drive broader transformation in a way that sticks.

 Brief overview of the five elements